 Executive summary

-The APEL accounting team are proposing to extend accounting to account for usage of data sets.
+EGI-Engage supports the development of the extensions to accounting needed to account for usage of data sets; this is a necessary extension needed to the current accounting infrastructure in order to support Data as a Service (DaaS), intended as the on demand provisioning of data to the user regardless of geographic or organizational separation of provider and consumer.

 Here, we define a data set as a logical set of files which may exist in several places at once and to which it is possible to assign some form of persistent unique identifier.
-This differs from storage accounting which accounts for disk allocation and usage without concern over what data is stored or who uses it and how often.
-Accounting for data set usage will include recording who accesses datasets, how often a dataset is accessed, the data transfers, etc. This feature should enable site and experiment administrators to make decisions about the location and storage of data sets to make more efficient use of the infrastructure and assist scientists in assessing the impact of their work.
+This differs from storage accounting which accounts for storage (e.g. disk or tape) allocation and usage without concern over what data is stored or who uses it and how often.
+Accounting for data set usage will include recording who accesses datasets, how often a dataset is accessed, the data transfers, etc. This feature should enable Resource Centre and research community administrators to make decisions about the location and storage of data sets to make more efficient use of the infrastructure, report on data usage to the data owners, data providers and funding agencies, and assist scientists in assessing the impact of their work.

 Before embarking on software development, a questionnaire was used to solicit interest and requirements; and to gather feedback from stakeholders on how best to implement a prototype system.
 It reveals a clear interest from the 14 surveyed communities.
 In addition, communities that expressed great interest in this activity were selected for interviews to clarify their needs.